Ko-fi/kofi-wordpress-button/Readme.txt

 Use the Plugin to add a Ko-fi button or donation panel to any widget area, sidebar or use the shortcode [kofi] to add a button to any page or post.

+Not sure where to start?
+[Take a look at our guide!](https://help.ko-fi.com/hc/en-us/articles/115004002614-Adding-a-Ko-fi-Button-to-your-WordPress-site-or-blog)

 == Installation ==

 To install the plugin, please follow the following steps.